Lazerbeak12345/sway-inv/README.md

 | `player` | Player `ObjectRef` | The player that will be shown the page. |
 | `context` | `table` | Context table.
 See `sway.get_or_create_context` |

+Return a `flow` page.
+Sway makes use of `flow_extras.set_wrapped_context` internally.
+This ensures that `flow_extras.get_context` works if you need to share code between multiple forms.

 #### Refresh form with new changes

 ```lua